 Our interest centers on the question of how well we can numerically recover $u$ in the $H^1$ norm when we do not have sufficient knowledge to guarantee a unique solution to \eref{model}.
 There are many possible settings to which our techniques apply, but we shall focus on the following scenario: \begin{enumerate} \item We have a complete knowledge of $f$ but we do not know $g$. \item The function $g$ belongs to a known compact subset $K^B$ of $H^{\frac{1}{2}}(\Gamma)$.
 Thus, membership in $K^B$ describes our knowledge of the boundary data.
 The function $u$ we wish to recover comes from the set \be K:=\{u: \ u \ {\rm solves}\ \eref{model}\ {\rm for \ some} \ g\in K^B\}, \ee which is easily seen from \eref{LMbound} to be a compact subset of $H^1(\Omega)$. \item We have access to finitely many data observations of the unknown solution $u$, in terms of a vector \be \lambda(u):= (\lambda_1(u),\dots,\lambda_m(u))\in \R^m, \ee where the $\lambda_j$ are fixed and known linear functionals defined on the functions from $K$. \end{enumerate}

 Natural candidates for the compact set $K^B$ are balls of Sobolev spaces that are compactly embedded in $H^{\frac{1}{2}}(\Gamma)$.
-We thus restrict our attention for the remainder of this paper to the case \be K^B:=U(H^{s}(\Gamma)), \ee for some $s>\frac 1 2$,where $U(H^s(\Gamma))$ denotes the unit ball of a $H^s(\Gamma)$ with respect to the norm $\|\cdot\|_{H^s(\Gamma)}$.
+We thus restrict our attention for the remainder of this paper to the case \be K^B:=U(H^{s}(\Gamma)), \ee for some $s>\frac 1 2$, where $U(H^s(\Gamma))$ denotes the unit ball of a $H^s(\Gamma)$ with respect to the norm $\|\cdot\|_{H^s(\Gamma)}$.
 The precise definition of $H^{s}(\Gamma)$ and its norm $\|\cdot\|_{H^{s}(\Gamma)}$ is described later.
-Note that $U(Y)$ denotes the unit ball only for convenience.
+We have assumed that $K^B$ is the unit ball only for convenience.
 The arguments given below hold in the case when $K^B$ is a ball of $H^s(\Gamma)$ centered at $0$ of any radius $R$.
 The numerical algorithms proposed and analyzed do not require the knowledge of the radius $R$ of that ball.